Bhimeshwar: Destination

 Students can get 45% discount in regular bus fare.
 Anyone can get a ride from virtually any spot in the route.
 Previously, one could ride in the hood but recently the law was passed not to allow anyone to ride over the hood.

-The popular destination from Old Bus Park en route to Dolakha are many.
+The popular destination from Jadibuti Bus Park en route to Dolakha are many.
 Banepa, Dhulikhel, Dolal-Ghat, Lamo-Sangu (Long Bridge), Khadi Chaur (Middle Eastern Ground), and Mude.
 Tourists and local enjoy the travel and scenic views, foods on the route equally.
 Dolal-Ghat and Khadi Chaur are major destination for fish, Dolal-Ghat for vegetables (esp. tomatoes), Dhulikhel for restaurants and resorts.

 Rafting in the Sunkoshi (Gold River) and Tamba koshi is also a major attraction.